Celebrating 3 years of the Age Appropriate Design Code

 What next?

-5Rights will continue to monitor the regulatory landscape, in particular enforcement of the Code and any upcoming changes to data protection legislation, to ensure that children’s privacy and protection remain a key priority.
+5Rights will continue to monitor the regulatory landscape, in particular enforcement of the Code and any upcoming changes to data protection legislation, to ensure that children’s privacy and protection remains a key priority.